Medicinal Plant Lexicon

 Dosage

-Tea infusion: drink 1 cup of warm Caraway tea several times a day.
+Tea: drink 1 cup of warm caraway tea several times a day.

 Preparation of a tea

-Pour 150ml of hot water over 1 to 5g of fresh crushed caraway (do not boil!), let it stand for 10 to 15 min then strain.
-To enhance the effectiveness, the caraway should be crushed just before preparing the tea or powdered coarsely so that the essential oil can get into the tea.
-Prepare the tea for children (4-10 years) with 1 to 4g of the drug and with 1 to 2g for infants (1-4 years).
+Pour 150 ml of hot water over 1 to 5 g of freshly crushed caraway (do not boil!), let it stand for 10 to 15 minutes, then strain.
+To enhance the effectiveness, caraway should be crushed just before preparing the tea or coarsely powdered, so that the essential oil can be released into the tea.

 Notes